JinTA0/CV/README.md

 ## RESEARCH INTERESTS

-- Many and Multi-objective Optimization
-- Evolutionary Algorithms and Metaheuristics
-- Machine Learning and Data-mining
+My current research centres around the Multi-objective Optimization Evolutionary Computation and its applications, especially improving the performance of Genetic Algorithms to solve difficult and mutimodal problems.

 ***